 - Minimal Bias.
 Group social pressure is minimal in online qualitative research.

 - Honesty.
-An anonymous environment can be created online that leads to openness and honesty in discussing sensitive topics, such as money, sex, politically incorrect views, etc.
+An anonymous environment can be created online that leads to openness and honesty in discussing sensitive topics, such as money, sex, and politically incorrect views.

 - Convenience.
 Respondents can review the moderator's questions and post their answers at their convenience.

 - Thoughtful Responses.
-In online qualitative research, the respondents have more time to reflect on their answers and can, therefore, produce more thoughtful and in-depth comments than any other form of in-person qualitative.
+In most online qualitative research, respondents have more time to think about their answers and can, therefore, often provide deeper and more insightful responses than in-person qualitative.

 Experienced Qualitative Consultants

-Decision Analyst has over 3 decades of qualitative research experience and is one of the pioneers in adapting qualitative research to the Internet.
-Our moderators can recommend the qualitative technique (online or in-person) best suited to your research needs.
+Decision Analyst has over four decades of qualitative research experience and is a leader in the development of online qualitative techniques and methods.
+Our experienced moderators can recommend the online or in-person qualitative technique best suited to your research needs.